-- Buys or takes laxatives, steroids, herbal supplements to lose weight, or diet pills.
+- Buys or takes stimulants, diet pills, laxatives, steroids, herbal supplements, or other medicines to lose weight.

-- Has a tendency to faint, bruises easily, is very pale, or starts complaining of being cold more than usual (cold intolerance can be a symptom of being underweight).
+- Has a tendency to faint, bruises easily, is very pale, or starts complaining of being cold more than usual (this can be a symptom of being underweight).

 - Start by talking to your friend privately about what you've noticed.
 Explain that you're worried.
 Be as gentle as possible, and try to really listen to and be supportive about what your friend is going through.

 - If your friend opens up about what's going on, ask how you can help.
 Tell your friend you want to help him or her get healthy again.
 Try not to make statements like "If you'd just eat (or stop working out so much), you'll get better."
-Instead, asking simple questions like "How can I help?" shows you can listen and be supportive without judging.
+Instead, simply asking "How can I help?" shows you can listen and be supportive without judging.

 - Find out as much as you can about eating disorders from reliable sources.
-Many organizations, books, websites, hotlines, or other resources are devoted to helping people who are battling eating disorders.
+Many organizations, books, websites, hotlines, and other resources are devoted to helping people who are battling eating disorders.
 Learning more can help you better understand what your friend is going through.
 Share what you learn with your friend if he or she is open to it, but don't preach or try to tell your friend what's best for him or her.

 - Try not to be too watchful of your friend's eating habits, food amounts, and choices.
-It can be tempting to try to get a friend to eat more, but eating disorders are complicated so it often does no good (and it may push a friend away if he or she thinks you're judging, lecturing, or just trying to make him or her regain lost weight.
+It can be tempting to try to get a friend to eat more, but eating disorders are complicated, so it often does no good.
+And it may push your friend away if he or she thinks you're judging, lecturing, or just trying to make him or her regain lost weight.

 - Know your limits.
 Being concerned and trying to help is part of a good friendship.
 But don't take it on yourself to fix things.
-This is one time where telling a friend what to do or how to act probably won't work.
+Telling your friend what to do or how to act probably won't work.
 You can talk to your parents or school counselor about your concerns and get advice on what to do next.

 - Focus on inner qualities.
 Try not to talk about food, weight, diets, or body shape (yours, your friend's, or even a popular celebrity's).
-Focus instead on people's strengths — like how someone has a great smile, helpful nature, or talents in something like math or art.
+Focus instead on people's strengths — like how someone is a good friend, has a fun personality, or has talents in something like math or art.

 - Offer to go with your friend to a support group or be there when your friend talks to a counselor.

 - Remind your friend that you're there no matter what.
 Listen and be supportive.
-Sometimes you'd be surprised how asking simple questions like "What would make you feel better?" can lead to a great conversation about how you can help your friend heal.
+Sometimes you'd be surprised how asking a simple question (like "What would make you feel better?") can lead to a great conversation about how you can help your friend heal.

 People with eating disorders often have trouble admitting that they have a problem — even to themselves.
 They may feel guarded and private and worry that people will try to make them eat or gain weight.

 It can be hard trying to help someone who isn't ready or doesn't think help is needed.
 Try not to get angry or frustrated.
 Remind your friend that you care.
 If your friend tells you it's none of your business or that there is no problem, trust your instincts and be the best friend you can be, even if that means telling your parents or another trusted adult about your concerns.